Storm's fierce winds complicate California wildfire fight

 Hance left behind most of his electronic gear, all his clothing and family photos and fled to Auburn, where he found his mother, Linda Hance, who said the biggest stress is wondering: “Is my house still there?”

 The fire’s cause remained under investigation.
-Pacific Gas & Electric notified the state Public Utilities Commission that the U.S. Forest Service placed caution tape around the base of a PG&E transmission pole but no damage could be seen.
-PG&E said unspecified “electrical activity” occurred close in time to the report of the fire on Sept.
+Pacific Gas & Electric said unspecified “electrical activity” occurred close in time to the report of the fire on Sept.
 6.

 Positive news was reported from the Radford Fire near the Big Bear Lake resort area in the San Bernardino Mountains east of Los Angeles.
 Evacuation orders were reduced to warnings as containment grew to 59% with just under 2 square miles (5 square kilometers) burned.